 The Carnegie credit earned for a State/Local Government course in any other state by an out-of-state transfer student who enters after the sophomore year can stand in lieu of Mississippi Studies or Mississippi State and Local Government.
-If the transfer student took a State/Local Government course in a grade level that did not award Carnegie unit credit, then any other one-half (1⁄2) unit social studies course may be accepted.
-An out-of-state student who transfers after the junior year may substitute any other one-half (1⁄2) unit social studies course.
+If the a transfer student-took a State/Local Government course in a grade level that did not award Carnegie unit credit, enters without a State/Local Government course, then any other one-half (1⁄2) unit social studies course (e.g., Civics, Law

+Related Education, Participation in American Democracy, Law and Policy, Contemporary Issues, etc.) may be accepted excluding U.S. Government and Economics.
+An out-of-state student who transfers after the sophomore year may substitute any other one-half (1⁄2) unit social studies course.
 IB-DP History of the Americas II is accepted in lieu of the required Mississippi Studies, Economics, and/or U.S. Government courses for students enrolled in the IB program.

-The graduation requirement for one-half (1⁄2) unit in physical education may include participation in interscholastic athletic activities, choral performance courses for show choir (i.e., Choral, Music-Choral-Ensembles), instrumental performance courses (i.e., Band, Music Instrumental Ensembles, Strings), dance performance courses or JROTC that meet the instructional requirements specified in the Fitness through Physical Education Framework and that are sanctioned by the Mississippi High School Activities Association.
-Only one (1) elective unit in physical education including participation in interscholastic athletic activities, choral performance courses for show choir (i.e. Choral, Music-Choral-Ensembles), instrumental performance courses (i.e. Band, Music Instrumental Ensembles, Strings), dance performance courses or JROTC that meet the instructional requirements specified in the Fitness through Physical Education Framework and that are sanctioned by the Mississippi High School Activities Association may be applied each year to the minimum 24 required Carnegie units.
+The graduation requirement for one-half (1⁄2) unit in physical education may include participation in interscholastic athletic activities, choral performance courses for show choir (i.e., Choral, Music-Choral-Ensembles), instrumental performance courses (i.e., Band, Music Instrumental Ensembles, Strings), dance courses or JROTC that meet the instructional requirements specified in the Fitness through Physical Education Framework and that are sanctioned by the Mississippi High School Activities Association.
+Only one (1) elective unit in physical education including participation in interscholastic athletic activities, choral performance courses for show choir (i.e., Choral, Music-Choral-Ensembles), instrumental performance courses (i.e., Band, Music Instrumental Ensembles, Strings), dance courses or JROTC that meet the instructional requirements specified in the Fitness through Physical Education Framework and that are sanctioned by the Mississippi High School Activities Association may be applied each year to the minimum 24 required Carnegie units.
 If a local district has graduation requirements above the state requirements, the district may award additional units as outlined in the local school board policy.

-Successful completion of JROTC I and JROTC II may be accepted in lieu of Contemporary Health to meet the graduation requirement for one-half (1⁄2) Carnegie unit in Health.
+Successful completion of JROTC I and JROTC II may shall be accepted as requirement met in lieu of Contemporary Health to meet the graduation requirement for one-half (1⁄2) Carnegie unit in Health.
+Dual credit Personal and Community Health may be accepted in lieu of the graduation requirements for one-half (1⁄2) Carnegie unit in Health.
 For approved Career and Technical course substitutions see Appendix A-12.

-The following courses meet the Carnegie unit requirement for Technology and Computer Science: Project Lead the Way Computer Science Essentials, Project Lead the Way Introduction to Computer Science, Project Lead the Way Introduction to Engineering, AP Computer Science Principles, AP Computer Science A. For approved Career and Technical course substitutions see Appendix A-12.
+The following courses meet the Carnegie unit requirement for Technology or Computer Science: PLTW Computer Science Essentials, PLTW Introduction to Computer Science, PLTW Introduction to Engineering Design, PLTW Computer Science Principles, AP Computer Science Principles, and AP Computer Science A. For approved Career and Technical course substitutions see Appendix A-12.
+For approved course substitutions see Appendices A-12 and A-13.